The 16th Annual Tools for Life was a success!

-Inspiring keynote speeches were given by Bailie Welton, Joshua Loya, and Sarah Patterson.
+Inspiring keynote speeches were given by Sheena McFeely, Meera Philips, and Sarah Patterson.
 Full conference information along with keynote speaker bios are available in the Conference Program PDF [PRINT VERSION] or Plain Text Conference Program PDF .

-Field trips were provided to Boise State University, Idaho State University, and College of Western Idaho to give students a glimpse of college life and exposure to post-secondary educational options.
+Thirty-five students went on a field trip to Idaho State University where they got a glimpse of college life and exposure to post-secondary educational options.

-Students had a great time at the dance party where they ate pizza, danced to live music, and played games.
+Students made new friends and had a great time at the dance party where they ate pizza, danced to music, and took memento photographs.

 Thank you, sponsors!

 The Fair was planned by members of the Idaho Interagency Council on Secondary Transition (IICST) as a collaborative effort to improve outcomes for students with disabilities post-high school.
-Conference expenses totaled approximately $49,000.00.
+Conference expenses totaled approximately $53,000.
 In addition to this figure, countless hours were spent in the planning, preparation, and execution of the conference by many individuals who donated in-kind support.
-Funding was provided by the Idaho Assistive Technology Project, Idaho Department of Health and Welfare, Idaho Department of Labor, Idaho Division of Vocational Rehabilitation, Idaho State Department of Education, Idaho Educational Services for the Deaf and Blind, Center on Disabilities and Human Development, Idaho Special Education Support and Technical Assistance Program (SESTA), and Idaho Parents Unlimited, Idaho Council for the Deaf and Hard of Hearing, and Idaho Commission for the Blind and Visually Impaired.
+Funding was provided by the Idaho Assistive Technology Project, Idaho Department of Health and Welfare, Idaho Department of Labor, Idaho Division of Vocational Rehabilitation, Idaho State Department of Education, Idaho Educational Services for the Deaf and Blind, Center on Disabilities and Human Development, Idaho Special Education Support and Technical Assistance Program (SESTA), Idaho Parents Unlimited, Idaho Council for the Deaf and Hard of Hearing, and Idaho Commission for the Blind and Visually Impaired.